examples of themes in books

 Death is another common theme in literature.
 This theme is often explored through the lens of loss, grief, and mourning.
 Characters may experience the death of a loved one, or they may come to terms with their own mortality.

-In either case, death is a powerful force that can bring about profound changes in a person’s life and worldview.
+In either case, death is a powerful force that can bring about huge changes in a person’s life and worldview.

 While some characters may be able to move on relatively quickly, others may be forever changed by their experience with death.

-No matter how a character deals with death, it is always a significant event that leaves a lasting impact.
+No matter how a character deals with death, it is always a significant event that will affect the rest of the story in many ways.

 12. Family